eaugeas/hilo/BUILD.md

  - Python 3.6 or higher
  - Virtualenv

+---
+The best way to verify the dependencies are to look at the build [workflow](.github/workflows/build.yml) implemented to build and test the project.
+---

 If all those dependencies are installed, you should be able to clone and set up an isolated virtual environment to work.